Nadybot/Nadybot/README.md

-# Budabot #
+# Nadybot #

-Budabot is a next-generation chatbot for Anarchy Online.
+Nadybot is the next-generation chatbot for Anarchy Online.

 ## Support & Bug Reports ##